rodneyp290/adding-neurons/README.md

 Currently, I have written a Neuron class that has been used in the example src/single-neuron-app.js

+To run you'll first need to run `npm install` to grab the dependencies.

+The single neuron example can then be run by the command `npm run single-neuron`.

 ## Curent Goals

 - Write a network example that uses a standard activation function such as sigmoid, or ReLU.